willrobin/feedbin-help/_posts/2014-01-29-search-syntax.md

 Search Order
 ------------

 By default Feedbin search results are returned in order of relevance.
 However it is possible to set a different search order.
-To sort by date you can use `sort:desc` to sort results newest first or `sort:asc` to sort results newest first.
+To sort by date you can use `sort:desc` to sort results newest first or `sort:asc` to sort results oldest first.

 Fields
 ------